Telephone Charging Rates

 Relating call types to charge groups

 All calls between numbers in the same charge group are local calls.
 However, the converse is not true.
 If two charge groups touch each other, then a call between them is also local.
 The catch, of course, is determining which charge groups do touch.
 It ought to be simple to decide, but there are a number of problems.
 Firstly, BT do not publish maps of charge group boundaries, claiming that there are tens or hundreds of changes each month.
 Then there are a number of marginal cases.
 If two charge groups are on the opposite side of a bay or river estuary, there is no easy way to tell if they "touch" or not.
 Furthermore, sometimes four, rather than three, groups appear to be about to meet at the same place.
 Sometimes all four are local to each other, and sometimes there is one pair which are not.
-And finally, there are a number of explicit special cases where calls are made local to bind a community together.
+And finally, there are a number of explicit special cases where calls are made local in order to bind a community together.

 While local calls are defined in terms of charge group boundaries, regional and national calls are not.
 Instead, each charge group is given a location known as its charging point.
 If two charge groups are not local to each other, it is necessary to determine the distance between their charging points.
 If this is under 56.4km, calls between them are regional; otherwise they are national.
 Naturally, BT do not publicise the actual locations of the charging points.